 What percentage of your income should go to mortgage

-Your income is a major factor in how much house you can afford.
+Your income is a significant factor in how much house you can afford.
 But what percentage of your income should go to your mortgage?
 Is there a “golden rule” or consensus about how much you should spend on a mortgage?
-While the final answer is different for everyone, there are a few general guidelines and tips on what percentage of your income should go to a mortgage.
+While the answer is different for everyone, there are some general tips about what percentage of your income should go to a mortgage.

 What is a mortgage payment?

-A mortgage payment is the amount you pay your lender each month for your home loan, which includes principal and interest.
-Sometimes, these payments also include property or real estate taxes, increasing the amount you pay.
-Mortgage payments are typically made monthly, but there may be other schedules available, such as bi-weekly or semi-monthly payments.
+A mortgage payment is the amount you pay your loan provider each month, including principal and interest.
+Sometimes, payments also include property or real estate taxes, increasing the amount you pay.
+Mortgage payments are typically made monthly, but there may be other schedules available, such as biweekly or semi-monthly payments.
+To get a better idea of what your monthly costs could be like, you can explore our mortgage calculator.

 Mortgage to income ratio: Common rules